 St. Cloud State University

-The mission of the Higher Education Administration doctoral program is to prepare higher education professionals for advanced leadership positions in a diverse array of post-secondary institutions.
+The mission of the Higher Education Administration doctoral program is to prepare higher education professionals for advanced leadership positions in a diverse array of post-secondary institutions and organizations.
 The program is driven by a commitment to excellence in teaching, learning, leadership development, and understanding of the role the academy plays in a global society for creating and distributing knowledge.

 Individuals currently holding or interested in senior-level leadership positions in higher education will find this program flexible and accommodating to their needs.
 Students are prepared for advanced leadership positions in a diverse array of post-secondary institutions in academic, student, and administrative affairs.

-- Coursework may be completed in eight semesters.
+Program Length: Coursework may be completed in eight semesters (2 1/2 years).
 Completion of the dissertation proposal, research, and final defense vary depending on the student’s research timeline but take a minimum of one additional year.